- Overview

 Extension Departure Details: Please plan flights to depart April 12, 2025, at your leisure

-Travel Tips: If you arrive early to rest up from your travels or explore Hanoi, you can book early nights at our first night tour hotel, the Grand Mercure Hanoi
+Travel Tips: If you arrive early to rest up from your travels or explore Hanoi, we can book you early nights at our first night tour hotel, the Grand Mercure Hanoi.

 Peg Abbott is the owner and lead guide of Naturalist Journeys, LLC.
 She has been designing, guiding, and organizing natural history tours for more than 25 years, working for the National Audubon Society and other organizations before launching Naturalist Journeys, LLC in 1998.
 Her work has taken her from Alaska to Africa and Argentina, as well as many other locations around the world.
 She has conducted research on several bird and mammal species and keeps a close interest in Yellowstone and Mexican wolf reintroduction projects.
 Her interests include all aspects of natural history and geology.
 After 20 years in and around the Yellowstone area, Peg relocated in 2003 to the birding mecca of Portal, AZ.